sallybao29/apcs-final/README.md

 Group Members: Sally Bao and Xiuzhen (Tiffany) Lei

-What's the project?: A cruelly difficult and unfair escape game.
+What's the project?: A cruelly difficult escape game.
 Will, at times, seem as if it were intentionally made to be impossible and trying.

 Log
 ----------